openchatai/OpenChat/dj_backend_server/bugs_features_enhancements.md

 Up Next
 --
-Integrating mysql instead of sqlite, and provide configuration in env files or some other config file Crawled icons are stored somewhere and they are missing for website data sources Crawling status shows failed for pdf data sources, status update should happen in the celery task and not in the caller
+Integrating mysql instead of sqlite, and provide configuration in env files or some other config file

 bot_response = ChatbotResponse(response.json())
 fails for when content moderation finds an issue with submitted document or the prompt, test with FREE_TEST_DATA_100KB

-ingest_status for pdf_data_sources is not working... same issue as above

 Add more data source of type web is still not working

-get_crawled_page_title - is not able to get or generate the title

-crawling_progress is not being updated in data sources update page, there is created_at and updated_at...
-Database doesnot have those

-in pdf data sources ingest_status is not being updated to anything